 Here are some of my favorite varieties of annuals for the early spring:

-Petunias – Love em for spring.
-Yes, summer is eventually going to melt them down, but they will give you several months worth of color before they surrender.
+Love ’em for spring.
+Yes, summer is eventually going to melt them down, but they will give you several months’ worth of color before they surrender.
 They come in virtually every color under the sun and some are even fragrant.
 Want to create a show-stopping effect?
 Plant fuchsia or hot pink petunias in combination with lime green sweet potato vine.
 As the petunias die off in the summer heat, simply pull them up and let the sweet potato vine take over the area.
 This will give you sharp color all season long!

-Geraniums – These are another all-star for the spring line up.
+These are another all-star for the spring lineup.
 I really like the Caliente varieties for extra heat tolerance later in the season.
 Keep these “deadheaded” (removing the old flowers) and they will stay in bloom for a long time.
 These look great in combination with lower-growing plants like petunias or sweet potato vine, or even interspersed with evergreen ground covers like ivy.

 That’s it for this week guys.
 I just wanted to share a few of my favorite plants and ideas for brightening up your early spring flowerbeds.
 Stay tuned – we’ll talk veggie gardens and more flowers real soon.
-It’s game on now and spring is in the air.
-Just keep reading and I’ll keep writing!
+It’s game on now and spring is in the air!